lddubeau/bootprompt/docs/bootbox-to-bootprompt.md

   Bootprompt will throw an error if the default value is a number, or if any of the values passed as the ``value`` field of ``inputOptions`` is a number.

+* Tieson Trowbridge's improvements included the capability to set ``placeholder`` on a ``select`` input.
+There was a comment explaining that it is not a valid attribute for select, etc. Since there is no standard semantics for ``placeholder`` on ``select``, I (lddubeau) removed this capability.
+It may be added back if someone can make a case for it.
+(I (lddubeau) searched the issues on Bootbox but could not find a discussion of this feature.)